SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 Each group provide data sets for all tyre compounds which have been used in the selected conditions.
 You can choose between the different tyre compounds and you can select up to four different series of values, that are to be plotted against each other in the chart.

-If you have data for different drivers available in your telemetry database, you switch between the dfferent drivers yusing the "Driver" menu.
+If you have data for different drivers available in your telemetry database, you switch between the dfferent drivers using the "Driver" menu.
 Only data of the selected driver will then be visible in the various charts.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Chart%20Selector%202.JPG)